erantapaa/haskell-browser-mods/README.md

 1. [Enable the Develop menu](http://myownapp.com/manuals/tutorial_create_safariextension/#Enable%20Develop%20menu)
 2. [Enable Extensions](http://myownapp.com/manuals/tutorial_create_safariextension/#Enable%20Extensions)
 3. [Show the Extension Builder](http://myownapp.com/manuals/tutorial_create_safariextension/#Create%20an%20Extension)
-4. Click on "+" in Extension Build and select "Add Extension"
+4. Click on ["+" in the lower left corner of the Extension Builder](http://blog.jetboystudio.com/articles/safari-extension/safari2.png) and select "Add Extension"
+5. Select the directory containing the Safari extension

 __Caveat:__ This extension works by injecting JS + CSS and by modifying the DOM of the pages of various Haskell-related websites.